Need to talk? Call 1800 882 436.

 • grief and loss for lost family members, friends, pets or their possessions

-• confusion, guilt and shame, because they might have survived while other people did not - this might lead to your child hiding their feelings or feeling responsible for the disaster
+• confusion, guilt and shame, because they might have come through the disaster better than others — this might lead to your child hiding their feelings or feeling responsible for the disaster

 • fear, anxiety and insecurity about what is happening

-They might also be aggressive, irritable, withdrawn or clingy, always wanting to be near you.
-These feelings are all natural and will reduce over time.
+Your child may also be aggressive, irritable, withdrawn or clingy.
+They might have trouble sleeping.
+These reactions are all natural and will reduce over time.

 Sometimes, your child's stress and emotions can make them feel unwell.
-Common symptoms you might see include stomach aches and headaches.
+They might tell you they have a stomach ache or headache.

-How can I help manage my child's anxiety?
+How can I help my child after a natural disaster?

-If your child is exposed to a natural disaster, either in person or through the media, your support is vital.
-Talking with and listening to your child about the event can help them understand and manage any feelings they have during and after the disaster.
+Talking with and listening to your child about the event can help them understand and manage any feelings they have.

-• reassuring your child that they are safe
+Remind your child that they are safe and that you love them.

-• encouraging them to talk about their feelings, thoughts and concerns since this helps them make sense of what has happened and understand that these feelings are normal
+• Let them to talk about their feelings and thoughts to help them make sense of what has happened.

-• checking in with your child to see how they are coping
+• Check back in with your child later.

-• being positive and role modelling positive thoughts for your child, such as 'we can handle this' or 'we are going to be OK'
+• Provide positive coping role models for your child.
+Says 'we can handle this' or 'we are going to be OK'.

 If your child doesn't want to talk to you, let them know there are other people they can talk to and that you will always be there for them.